circleci/circleci-docs/jekyll/_docs/enterprise/debugging.md

 sudo replicated apps
 ```

-You are getting Error: `request returned Unauthorized for API route`.. error probably because you are not logged into replicated, so please check if you are still getting the error after successful login.
+You are getting Error: `request returned Unauthorized for API route`.. error probably because you are not logged into Replicated, so please check if you are still getting the error after successful login.

 ### Output of docker ps